Equity, Diversity and Inclusion

 URM Support Group

 The URM Support Group provides a safe space for residents who are under-represented in medicine to process their unique experiences.
-The group meets quarterly in person during protected didactic time and is led by underrepresented alums of the program.
+While designed to center these voices, all interested residents are welcome to attend.
+The group meets quarterly in person during the noon hour and is led by underrepresented alums of the program.
 After-hours events are also held periodically, such as a dinner hosted by one of our underrepresented courtesy faculty.

 NURF